Destiny 2: 2020 update

 With the release of the Beyond Light expansion in November 2020, Destiny 2's original base campaign (The Red War), as well as all of the content from Curse of Osiris and Warmind were removed from the game and placed into the Destiny Content Vault and are no longer accessible (though Bungie may unvault the associated destinations and activities in the future).
-In game, these removals are explained as planets that had been taken over and removed from normal space by the forces of Darkness.
+In game, part of the content removal is explained through planets being taken over and removed from normal space by the forces of Darkness.
 As a result, Bungie introduced a new player experience to introduce new players to the world of Destiny.
 It features roughly the same opening as the 2019 New Light, but takes players on a quest further into the Cosmodrome to learn more about the Destiny universe, giving new players' Guardians a more fleshed out origin story.
 A new NPC for the Cosmodrome was also introduced, who acts as a guide for the new player quest.
-Veteran players can play through this new player questline by visiting a new kiosk that was added to the Tower, which also contains abandoned quests.
+Veteran players can play through this new player questline by visiting the abandoned quest kiosk that was added to the Tower and H.E.L.M. social spaces with the update.